 – the guide / the guide and the cook if hiking

 – the jeep with you each day / with luggage and equipment, with you at lunch time and at night

-– all meals, traditionnally cooked on fire
+– all meals, traditionnally cooked

 – mineral water and beduin tea

 – the sleeping equipment : good and thick mattresses

 Individuals tents upon request from end of october to april

 Blankets : we prodide extra blankets, but please bring sleeping bag with you !!
 For your own comfort !
 And also to help our guides who work already hard, and lighten the 4×4.

 If you can’t, bring a sheet !
 We will provide warm blankets, just note that they do not come out of a closet, or a dry clean shop !
 They stay in desert permanently, and desert means sand and dust !!